 Biden Administration Resurrects Entrepreneurship Program for Immigrants

-President Biden announced last Monday his intent to revive an Obama-era program that allowed immigrant entrepreneurs to work in the United States.
-Titled the International Entrepreneur Rule, it allowed foreign entrepreneurs to work in the country up to five years, given they met certain criteria, including the ownership of at least 10% of a startup and the attraction of at least $250,000 in United States venture capital.
+President Biden announced last Monday his intent to revive an Obama-era Entrepreneurship Program that allowed immigrant entrepreneurs to work in the United States.
+The International Entrepreneur Rule, it allowed foreign entrepreneurs to work in the country up to five years, given they met certain criteria, including the ownership of at least 10% of a startup and the attraction of at least $250,000 in United States venture capital.

 The new attention to the program and increased resource allocation will likely sponsor a new influx of immigrant entrepreneurs.
 This is a major benefit to the country as a whole, and hopefully will offer new opportunities to immigrants.